jrmerwin/Skymind-Android-Documentation/DL4JImageRecognitionDemo.md

 ## <a name="head_link3">Handling images from user input</a>

 Now lets add the code for the drawing canvas that will run on the main thread and allow the user to draw a number on the screen.
 This is a generic draw program written as an inner class within the MainActivity.
 It extends View and overrides a series of methods.
-The drawing is saved to internal memory and the AsyncTask is executed with the image Path passed to it in the onTouchEvent case statment for case *MotionEvent.ACTION_UP*.
+The drawing is saved to internal memory and the AsyncTask is executed with the image Path passed to it in the onTouchEvent case statement for case *MotionEvent.ACTION_UP*.
 This has the streamline action of automatically returning results for an image after the user completes the drawing.
 ```java
 //code for the drawing input
     public class DrawingView extends View {